 Hot Cocoa is the perfect gift to warm anyone’s heart.
 There are several different ideas along this path.

-You could make your own gourmet hot coco mix and put it in a cute container.
-This idea added cookies and a cute little bottle-brush tree to the mix.
+You could make your gourmet hot cocoa mix and put it in a cute container.
+This idea includes cookies and a pretty little bottle-brush tree to the mix.

 Does your friend love to spend time in the kitchen?
-Get her started on making her own chocolate candies with gourmet chocolate bars, a candy-making book and candy molds.
+Get her started making her own chocolate candies and gourmet chocolate bars with a candy-making book and candy molds.
 It makes a thoughtful gift.
 Then your friend can make her own gourmet chocolate gifts.

 There’s a flower farm on Whidbey Island that sells only chocolate flowers.
 You read that right – chocolate flowers – real ones.

-The flowers are all chocolate colored and many of them are rare.
-You can find out more here at the Chocolate Flower Farm here.
+The flowers are all chocolate-colored, and many of them are rare.
+You can find out more at the Chocolate Flower Farm.

-Real chocolate fanatics will appreciate using their favorite ingredient and making themselves more beautiful at the same time.
+Real chocolate fanatics will appreciate using their favorite ingredient and making themselves more beautiful simultaneously.

-Or how about giving them an Organic Chocolate Cherry Facial Mask to help make their skin more radiant?
+How about giving them an Organic Chocolate Facial Mask to help make their skin more radiant?

 Being obsessed with chocolate doesn’t have to end with just your taste buds.
-There have been a lot of movies made about this fantastic culinary delight.
+There have been several movies made about this fantastic culinary delight.
 Here’s a list of chocolate movies for more ideas.